-If you’ve been playing with a single coil for a while, but run into problems such as unwanted feedback, low output or just lack of oomph; fitting these pickups (or ‘pups’ as we’ll refer to them) might be the solution you’re looking for.
+If you’ve been playing with a single coil for a while, but run into problems such as unwanted feedback, low output – or just lack of oomph – fitting these pickups (or ‘pups’ as we refer to them in this article) might be the solution.

-At a Glance: Our Pick of the Best Humbuckers
+At a Glance – Our Pick of the Best Humbuckers on the Market

 - Seymour Duncan SH13 Dimebucker Dimebag Darrell

 Note: Clicking the above links will take you to further information on Amazon.